We have all experienced a parent teacher conference. Good student, not so good student, well behaved student, not so well behaved student.

 I always try to make any conference with a parent like a sandwich.
 You tell the parents or guardians great things about their student, something to work on squeezed in along the way, then close with more greatness.
 Always start and leave with good stuff.
 Always.
 I have never met a parent who didn’t want two things for their child.

-1. Each parents wants better for their child than they had.
+1. First, each parents wants better for their child than they had.

-2. Each parent wants their child’s teacher to truly enjoy their child.
+2. Then, each parent wants their child’s teacher to truly enjoy their child.